Caribbean Cinemas

 Caribbean Cinemas is a chain of movie theaters in Puerto Rico and the Caribbean.
 It is the only major chain in Puerto Rico following CineVista's bankruptcy.
-The chain has expanded into Dominican Republic, Panama, St. Thomas, St. Croix, St. Maarten, St. Kitts, St. Lucia, Antigua, Aruba, Trinidad and Tobago, Guyana, Curaçao, Guadeloupe, Guatemala and Bolivia.
+The chain has expanded into Dominican Republic, Panama, St. Thomas, St. Croix, St. Maarten, Barbados, St. Kitts, St. Lucia, Antigua, Aruba, Trinidad and Tobago, Guyana, Curaçao, Guadeloupe (under the brand Cinéstar), Guatemala and Bolivia.

 History and expansion

 Caribbean Cinemas, located at Puerto Rico Premium Outlets in Barceloneta, Puerto Rico.

-In 2005, Caribbean Cinemas bought the second floor CineVista location at Plaza Las Américas after it was closed by the latter company; reopening under the Caribbean Cinemas brand as the largest of the chain, with 17 theater halls.
-In 2007, CineVista also closed its location on the second floor of Plaza del Norte before declaring bankruptcy and ultimately going out of business; Caribbean Cinemas also opted to buy out the empty space five years later and reopened as Caribbean Cinemas in May 2012 with 5 theater halls and one in 3D.
+In 2005, Caribbean Cinemas bought the second floor CineVista location at Plaza Las Américas after it was closed by the latter company; reopening under the Caribbean Cinemas brand as the largest of the chain, with 17 auditoriums.
+In 2007, CineVista also closed its location on the second floor of Plaza del Norte before declaring bankruptcy and ultimately going out of business; Caribbean Cinemas also opted to buy out the empty space five years later and reopened as Caribbean Cinemas in May 2012 with 5 auditoriums and one in 3D.

 On June 19, 2019, Caribbean Cinemas celebrated its 50th anniversary by offering all movie screenings at opening day prices that day only.

 In 2020, during the COVID-19 pandemic, the chain launched a series of drive-in theaters, including one at Distrito T-Mobile.

 In 2021, Caribbean Cinemas had 31 locations in Puerto Rico.

 Digital 3D

 In February 2009, Caribbean Cinemas debuted its first digital 3D theater with Jonas Brothers: The 3D Concert Experience at Plaza las Américas.
-Over the years, more digital 3D films have been projected in most locations with at least one theater hall optimized for it.
+Over the years, more digital 3D films have been projected in most locations with at least one auditorium optimized for it.

 Caribbean Cinemas Extreme (CXC)

-In December 2014, Caribbean Cinemas opened its first premium large format theater hall, dubbed Caribbean Cinemas Extreme (CXC), at Las Catalinas Mall, a premium large screen reserved seating theater format.
-It utilizes a 4K projector and employs Dolby Atmos sound system, transmitting 128 audio channels and over 30,000 watts of power to over 60 speakers located throughout the hall for a 360° sound.
-In the following months, four more theater halls have been converted in locations at Plaza las Américas, Plaza del Caribe, Plaza Guaynabo and Barceloneta.
+In December 2014, Caribbean Cinemas opened its first premium large format auditorium, dubbed Caribbean Cinemas Extreme (CXC), at Las Catalinas Mall, a premium large screen reserved seating theater format.
+It utilizes a 4K projector and employs Dolby Atmos sound system, transmitting 128 audio channels and over 30,000 watts of power to over 60 speakers located throughout the auditorium for a 360° sound.
+In the following months, four more auditoriums have been converted in locations at Plaza las Américas, Plaza del Caribe, Plaza Guaynabo and Barceloneta.
 Montehiedra was added a CXC after its major renovation in 2016, making it the fifth large format screen of the company.

-Subsequently, CXC halls were added in Las Piedras in 2023 and Arecibo in 2024 following major renovations.
+Subsequently, CXC auditoriums were added in Las Piedras in 2023 and Arecibo in 2024 following major renovations.

-In addition, CXC halls were implemented in Plaza Carolina when it opened in 2018, as well as Distrito T-Mobile in 2021.
+In addition, CXC auditoriums were implemented in Plaza Carolina when it opened in 2018, as well as Distrito T-Mobile in 2021.

-As of 2024, Liberty serves as the corporate sponsor for CXC halls.
+As of 2024, Liberty serves as the corporate sponsor for CXC auditoriums.